Engee documentation

 Notebook

-A model of an automatic control system (ACS) is represented in the form of a structural diagram.
+The model of the automatic control system (ACS) is presented in the form of a block diagram.
 It contains blocks that describe the dynamics of individual objects.
-For example, the actuator, sensors and controllers.
-In this article we will consider the functions for working with the model of automatic control system.
-We will define the ways of setting models of objects, some functions for structural transformations and construction of time characteristics.
+For example, the actuator, sensors, and controllers.
+In this article, we will consider the functions for working with the ACS model.
+We will define ways to set object models, some functions for structural transformations and the construction of time characteristics.

-Let's consider the structural diagram of the ACS, which contains blocks of filter $F(s)$, control object $G(s)$, controller $C(s)$ and sensor $S(s)$.
+Let's consider the structural scheme of the ACS, which contains filter blocks , a management object , controller and the sensor .

 Engee uses the ControlSystems.jl library to work with control systems.